Approximate Message Passing with Rigorous Guarantees for Pooled Data and Quantitative Group Testing: AMP for Pooled Data

-where $H_{\{\pi_1^*p,\dots,\pi_L^*p\}}(\cdot)$ is the hard thresholding function adapted to matrix signals, and is defined to perform the following: \begin{itemize} \item Look for the largest entry in the input matrix and make a hard decision on the corresponding (item, category) pair. \item Once an item is allocated, it is removed from further consideration in the later iterations, and once a class $l$ has been allocated $\pi_l^*p$ items, we also remove it from further consideration in the later iterations. \end{itemize} \item Return $B^{k_{\max}}$. \end{itemize} We found that that using $\tY$ and $\tX$ instead of $Y$ and $X$ leads to better performance.
+1. Look for the largest entry in the input matrix and make a hard decision on the corresponding (item, category) pair.

+2. Once an item is allocated, it is removed from further consideration when looking for the next item.
+Once a class $l$ has been allocated $\hat{\pi}_lp$ items, we also remove it from further consideration when looking for the next (item, category) pair.